zaus/forms-3rdparty-integration/README.md

 ### 1.4.6 ###
 * hook `...service_filter_args` to allow altering post headers, etc
+* fix: removed more args-by-reference (for PHP 5.4 issues, see support forum requests)
+* tested with WP 3.8, CF7 3.6

 ### 1.4.5 ###
 * fix: failure response attaches to 'onscreen message' for Gravity Forms